This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 Prebiotics and probiotics in our diet:

-Today, the big trend is fermentation!
-Fermented products are indeed making a comeback in a coherent way as they meet our current expectations of naturalness, cleanliness, authenticity/artisanal, quality and products that are good for the digestion and therefore for the health as a whole.
+Fermentation is the big trend these days!
+Fermented products are making a comeback in a coherent way, responding to our current expectations of naturalness, cleanliness, authenticity/craftsmanship, quality and products that are good for digestion and therefore for overall health.

 Fermentation is found in many everyday foods such as yogurt, butter, beer and cheese, but some fermented foods are particularly good for our intestinal microbiota because they are naturally rich in probiotics :

-• kombucha: a sour drink made from fermented tea
+• kombucha : a tangy drink made from fermented tea

-• milk kefir: a particularly easily digestible preparation made by fermenting kefir seeds in milk, which boosts the immune system
+• milk kefir: a particularly easy-to-digest preparation made by fermenting kefir seeds in milk, which boosts the immune system

-• pickles: gherkins, lemons, cucumbers, onions, turnips, beets, carrots, radishes, etc. that are fermented
+• pickles: gherkins, lemons, cucumbers, onions, turnips, beets, carrots, radishes, etc., which are fermented

-• tempeh: Indonesian specialty, it is a paste made of fermented soybeans
+• tempeh: an Indonesian specialty, this is a paste made from fermented soybeans.

-• miso: one of the many fermented Asian specialties, it is a fermented soybean paste
+• miso: one of Asia's many fermented specialties, this is a fermented soybean paste.

-• kimchi: a traditional Korean dish made of fermented chilies and vegetables
+• kimchi: a traditional Korean dish of fermented chillies and vegetables

 With regard to prebioticsyou can find them in dietary fiber, where they are naturally present.
-Fibers are found in all plant foods such as fruits and vegetables, or in legumes and cereals.
-Note that their content can vary greatly depending on the plant!
-If you wish to enrich your diet with fiber, here is our selection of plants naturally rich in prebiotics to choose from:
+Fiber is found in all plant-based foods such as fruit and vegetables, as well as legumes and cereals.
+It should be noted, however, that their content can vary greatly from one plant to another!
+If you would like to enrich your diet with fiber, here is our selection of plants naturally rich in prebiotics:

-• banana: for easier digestion, eat it when ripe,
+• bananas: for easier digestion, eat them when ripe,

-• endive: in a salad with walnuts and Roquefort cheese, a delight for the taste buds and the stomach!
+• endive : in a salad with walnuts and Roquefort cheese, a delight for the taste buds and the belly!

-• leek: naturally rich in fiber, it is easy to digest
+• leeks: naturally rich in fibre, easy to digest

-• asparagus: the super food with the highest antioxidant content
+• asparagus: the superfood with the highest antioxidant content in the world

-• onion: rich in fiber, peel it under cold water to avoid crying!
+• onions: rich in fibre, peel them under cool running water to avoid crying!

-To be read as a novel: The Discreet Charm of the Gut by Giulia Enders, which explains everything about our intestinal microbiota and the virtues of a good digestion on the immune system and on our daily health.
+Read like a novel: The Discreet Charm of the Gut by Giulia Enders, which explains all about our intestinal microbiota and the virtues of good digestion for our immune system and everyday health.

 ← Old article New article →